What is impacted earwax?

 - Narrowed ear canal (from birth, chronic inflammation, or injury)

-- Overproduction of earwax due to retained water in the canal
+- Making too much earwax due to water collecting in the ear canal

-Some of these conditions cause a physical obstruction.
+Some of these conditions cause a physical blockage.
 Others cause more earwax to be made.
 In some cases, the cause of impacted earwax is not known.

 Who is at risk for impacted earwax?

-You may be at increased risk if you have a medical condition that can cause increased earwax buildup, like eczema.
-You may also increase your risk if you repeatedly place objects in your ear, like a hearing aid.
-Older adults and people with cognitive problems also carry an increased risk.
+You may be at increased risk if you have a health condition that can cause increased earwax buildup, like eczema.
+You may also increase your risk if you keep putting objects in your ear, like a hearing aid.
+Older adults and people with thinking (cognitive) problems also have an increased risk.

 What are the symptoms of impacted earwax?

-Earwax usually does not cause any symptoms, unless it significantly builds up.
-Following are the most common symptoms of impacted earwax:
+Earwax usually does not cause any symptoms, unless it builds up a lot.
+These are the most common symptoms of impacted earwax:

 - Hearing loss